cyberterms/tryhackme-write-ups/Blizzard/write-up.md

     Write-Host "--------------------"
 }
 ```
-The code first retrieves all services that are configure to start automatically when the system starts, then prints relevant information on the screen for me to manually filter.
+The code first retrieves all services that are configured to start automatically when the system starts, then prints relevant information on the screen for me to manually filter.
 The output only being a couple of dozen lines long, one service immediately stood out while the script was still running

 ![screenshot14](/Blizzard/assets/screenshot14.png)